Imran4424/Machine-Learning-Models/README.md

 $P(A)$ is the probability of event A occuring
 $P(B)$ is the probability of event B occuring

+Naive Bayes supervised machine learning model build upon this Bayes Theorem.
+That's why Naive Bayes is also called probabilistic machine learning model.
+Naive Bayes machine learning model use this conditional probabilistic calculation of features using Bayes Theorem for performing classification in the given dataset.

+To understand this model better, let's assume a scenario of two

 # Unsupervised Learning

 Unsupervised Machine Learning Models